 In a stripline, the environment above and below the signal line is homogeneous.
 Thus, the resulting far-end crosstalk from both coupling will cancel out each other.
-But the scenario mismatches if we introduce the microstrip line as a transmission line.
-There is air above the microstrip whereas below it is dielectric.
-The difference in medium causes far-end crosstalk to elevate.
+But in the case of a microstrip line, there is air above the microstrip and dielectric below.
+This difference in medium causes far-end crosstalk to elevate.
 Basically dielectric is the reason for electrical coupling.
-So, we can conclude in the case of a microstrip transmission line, we can decrease the capacitive coupling but far-end crosstalk increases.
-For details, read what is the difference between microstrip and stripline?
+Therefore, we can decrease the capacitive coupling but far-end crosstalk increases in the case of a microstrip transmission line.

 PCB Transmission Line eBook

 5 Chapters - 20 Pages - 25 Minute Read

 Crosstalk can lead to various issues like voltage overshoot, logic disruptions, and timing delays on PCBs.
 Oscilloscopes, TDR, and S-parameter analysis help detect crosstalk in your PCB design.
 To mitigate crosstalk, optimize the trace spacing in the circuit, employ guard traces, and ensure proper grounding practices.
 Additionally, understanding the impact of crosstalk in microstrip and striplines helps in making design decisions to minimize interference and maintain signal integrity.